 “That finger of Jesus, pointing at Matthew.
 That’s me.
 I feel like him.
 Like Matthew.”
 Here the pope becomes determined, as if he had finally found the image he was looking for: “It is the gesture of Matthew that strikes me: he holds on to his money as if to say, ‘No, not me!
 No, this money is mine.’
 Here, this is me, a sinner on whom the Lord has turned his gaze.
 And this is what I said when they asked me if I would accept my election as pontiff.”
 Then the pope whispers in Latin: “I am a sinner, but I trust in the infinite mercy and patience of our Lord Jesus Christ, and I accept in a spirit of penance.”

-I continue: “Holy Father, what made you choose to enter the Society of Jesus?
-What struck you about the Jesuit order?”
+I understand that this motto of acceptance is for Pope Francis also a badge of identity.
+There was nothing left to add.
+I continue with the first question that I was going to ask: “Holy Father, what made you choose to enter the Society of Jesus?
+What struck you about the Jesuit Order?”

 “And then a thing that is really important for me: community.
 I was always looking for a community.
 I did not see myself as a priest on my own.
 I need a community.
 And you can tell this by the fact that I am here in Santa Marta.
 At the time of the conclave I lived in Room 207.
 (The rooms were assigned by drawing lots.)
 This room where we are now was a guest room.
 I chose to live here, in Room 201, because when I took possession of the papal apartment, inside myself I distinctly heard a ‘no.’ The papal apartment in the Apostolic Palace is not luxurious.
 It is old, tastefully decorated and large, but not luxurious.
 But in the end it is like an inverted funnel.
 It is big and spacious, but the entrance is really tight.
 People can come only in dribs and drabs, and I cannot live without people.
 I need to live my life with others.”

-I ask Pope Francis about the fact that he is the first Jesuit to be elected bishop of Rome: “How do you understand the role of service to the universal church that you have been called to play in the light of Ignatian spirituality?
+I want to continue along this line and I ask the pope a question regarding the fact that he is the first Jesuit to be elected bishop of Rome: “How do you understand the role of service to the universal church that you have been called to play in the light of Ignatian spirituality?
 What does it mean for a Jesuit to be elected pope?
 What element of Ignatian spirituality helps you live your ministry?”